Facebook News: App Will Offer Hand-Picked Stories From NPR, Other Outlets

 Facebook News is being tested with a subset of mobile app users starting Friday, the company says.
 And Facebook has hired a small team of journalists who will pick the stories that show up in one of the sections of the app, called Today's Stories.

-"When we started talking to news organizations about building Facebook News earlier this year, they emphasized that original reporting is more expensive to produce and better recognized by seasoned journalists than by algorithms," explained a blog post Friday by the company's vice president of partnership, Campbell Brown, and product manager of news, Mona Sarantakos.
+"When we started talking to news organizations about building Facebook News earlier this year, they emphasized that original reporting is more expensive to produce and better recognized by seasoned journalists than by algorithms," the company's vice president of global news partnerships, Campbell Brown, and product manager of news, Mona Sarantakos, explained in a blog post Friday.

 The venture is being closely watched because the social media giant has been criticized for its approach to both news and users' privacy: Earlier this year, the Federal Trade Commission hit the company with a record $5 billion fine related to accusations about sharing users' data.